Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Encopresis - this is an arbitrary or involuntary bowel movement in unsuitable places for a child over 4 years old.
+Encopresis is the voluntary or involuntary defecation in inappropriate places in a child over 4 years of age.

-Encopresis is the repeated incontinence of stool in children older than 4 years old, who have no organic reasons for this.
+Encopresis is recurrent fecal incontinence in children over 4 years of age who have no organic cause.
 It occurs in about 3% of 4-year-olds and 1% of 5-year-olds.
-Stool retention and incontinence due to overflow of the rectum due to chronic constipation are the most common cause; the probability of encopresis is highest during the period of the child's training to the toilet or his admission to school.
-At the same time occasionally encopresis develops without delay of feces or constipation.
+Fecal retention and overflow incontinence due to chronic constipation are the most common causes; encopresis is most likely to occur during toilet training or school entry.
+Rarely, however, encopresis occurs without fecal retention or constipation.

-In most cases, the reasons are obvious from the history and physical examination data; in their absence, the survey, as a rule, is not shown.
+In most cases, the causes are obvious from the history and physical examination; in their absence, testing is usually not indicated.

-Initially, treatment includes an explanation for the parents and the child of the physiology of encopresis, removing the blame from the child.
+Initial treatment involves explaining to parents and child the physiology of encopresis, removing blame from the child.

-If anamnesis and physical examination have excluded specific causes, the intestine should be emptied using a laxative, such as magnesium hydroxide or polyethylene glycol.
-Maintaining motor activity is most often achieved with the help of diet, environment and behavior correction (modification of habits during bowel movement).
-It should provide the child with rough food, rich in dietary fiber, but do not force the child to eat it.
+If history and physical examination exclude specific causes, bowel movements should be initiated using a laxative such as magnesium hydroxide or polyethylene glycol.
+Maintenance of motility is most often achieved through dietary, environmental, and behavioral modification (modification of bowel habits).
+Roughage rich in dietary fiber should be provided, but the child should not be forced to eat it.